President & CEO

 For more than 40 years, Pat was an Executive Assistant at Marathon Petroleum, where she honed her organizational skills.

 Since her retirement, Pat joined the Foundation and stays active in the community.
 She is heavily involved with St. Michael’s Church in a number of ways including volunteering at the school and with the Diocese of Toledo.
 Her volunteer efforts also include serving at City Mission of Findlay.

 Genna spent the early years of her career enhancing her journalism skills in both print and radio.
 She joined the Foundation in 2015 with expertise in a variety of communication mediums.
 Genna uses her skills to increase awareness of the Foundation on a daily basis.

-A lifelong resident of Findlay, Genna decided to turn away from her desired journalism path to serve the community through the Foundation.
+A lifelong resident of Findlay, Genna left journalism to serve the community through the Foundation.
 She was previously an on-air news reporter for 1330 WFIN/100.5 WKXA/106.3 The Fox and a reporter for The Courier in Findlay.

 Genna graduated from the University of Findlay in 2013 where she was recognized as Outstanding Journalism Student of the Year, and Liberty-Benton High School in 2010.
-She serves on the Board of Trustees for Habitat for Humanity of Findlay/Hancock County, is a member of the Findlay Kiwanis Club and the Hancock Leadership Class of 2017.
+She is currently working toward a masters degree in journalism and mass communication with an emphasis on public relations.
+She serves on the Board of Trustees for Habitat for Humanity of Findlay/Hancock County.
+Genna is a member of the Findlay Kiwanis Club, the Public Relations Society of America Northwest Ohio Chapter and the Hancock Leadership Alumni Association.
 She and her husband reside in Findlay.

 Lisa is a valued member of the Foundation staff having 10 years of experience in a numerous staff positions.
 Her knowledge of the Foundation and organizational abilities make her the ideal assistant for our growing financial department.